 Commercial building and facilities management resources for corporate facility executives, building operators and facility managers in all industry and service sectors. smart-buildings articles below.

-Join us for this free webinar on Dec.
-14 and learn how smart building solutions are creating a new paradigm of connectivity and disrupting the building industry.
+View this free webinar video and learn how smart building solutions are creating a new paradigm of connectivity and disrupting the building industry.

 The service will deliver real-time data analytics on facility system performance to a new Manhattan medical office building in New York City.

 The analytics company is demonstrating environmental stewardship at its 24-building campus through lower energy consumption and greater operational efficiencies.